glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 # Birthday paradox

-Knowing if 2 invites brings the same gift is equivalent to another famous problem the **birthday paradox**.
+Knowing if 2 invites brings the same type of gift is equivalent to another famous problem the **birthday paradox**.
 The probability that 2 people were born on the same day in a group of people increases quickly in function of the size of this group.
 It becomes almost certain, that is to say more than $99\%$ of chance to be true for